Nearly 200 Dead Sea Turtles Have Washed Ashore Along Cape Cod in the Last Week

 Jenette Kerr, communications coordinator Mass Audubon’s Wellfleet Bay Wildlife Sanctuary, told Earther by email on Sunday that about 184 turtles came in dead during the cold snap that occurred between Wednesday night and Friday morning.
 Kerr said that figure accounted for about 80 percent of the total number of sea turtles that came in during that time.

-Robert Prescott, the director of Mass Audubon’s Wellfleet Bay Wildlife Sanctuary, told the Cape Cod Times last week that more than 80 sea turtles were found dead and frozen on Thursday alone, with Prescott telling the Times it was as if the sea turtles were “flash-frozen.”
+Robert Prescott, the director of Mass Audubon’s Wellfleet Bay Wildlife Sanctuary, told the Cape Cod Times last week that more than 80 sea turtles were found dead and frozen on Thursday alone, with Prescott adding that it was as if the sea turtles were “flash-frozen.”
 The majority of the sea turtles that wash ashore are reportedly young Kemp’s ridley turtles, which are critically endangered.

 The New England Aquarium works with Mass Audubon’s Wellfleet Bay Wildlife Sanctuary on the rescue and rehabilitation of sea turtles in the area each year beginning in autumn.
 The aquarium said on its website that “hundreds” of volunteers helped each year to patrol the area’s beaches looking for sea turtles that have come ashore.